Costumes, treats and decorations can be a hazard

 I know it's super tempting to dress up our dogs on Halloween.
-I have nothing against it if your dog is a star profile and loves getting attention and having fun.
-All I suggest is for you to be mindful and ask if your dog is enjoying being dressed up or if he or she is only putting up with our human desire to dress them up.
+I have nothing against it, if your dog loves getting attention and having fun.
+I merely suggest you try to be mindful of whether or not your dog is actually enjoying being dressed-up or if he or she is only putting up with our human desire to be entertained by something cute.

 If you are going to put a costume on your dog, make sure:

 It does not restrict their vision

 The costume doesn’t include parts your dog might chew on or eat

 Keep an eye on your dog at all times and remove the costume if they show any signs of distress

 Fireworks, fear of loud noises, and trick-or-treaters ringing the doorbell

 If your dog has a history of reacting to loud noises, you should definitely keep him/her inside.

 I also suggest you use the homeopathic preparation called Aconitum Napellus (Aconite) 30C or 200C (sometimes it’s labeled 30 CH).
 I’ve seen this herbal, homeopathic preparation noticeably calm many dogs.

 Give 3 mint-sized pellets or 10 poppyseed-like pellets 3 times, spaced 3 hours apart.
 You can find this remedy in a local homeopathic pharmacy or online at Helios in the UK.
 They ship remedies to the USA and Canada.